krishnakatiyar/VoidHacks/README.md

 ## 🚀 Getting Started

-This application is designed to run in a modern web browser and relies on an environment that provides the necessary Google GenAI API key.
+This application is configured to run directly in the browser without any build steps.

 ### Prerequisites

 - A modern web browser (e.g., Chrome, Firefox, Safari, Edge).
 - An internet connection.
+- A simple local web server to serve the files.

 ### Environment Variables